Capital One Venture Card

 But, unlike many 2% rebate cards, Capital One Venture also allows you to exchange your Capital One Miles for miles or points from airlines and hotels.
 That gives you added flexibility in how you can use your points.

-The biggest perk now, though, may be the 100,000 point sign up bonus.
-Even 50,000 for spending $3,000 points in the first three months is a great deal.
-Those points are worth up to $1,000 if you use them to pay for travel but can be worth even more if you convert them to miles.
+You can use these points to pay cover your travel spend but they can be worth even more if you convert them to miles.
 You could end up with a business class trip to Europe or Asia, or multiplebusiness class tickets if you use them within North America (See the Turkish Airlines definition of "North America" for maximum value.).